perryH0123/ApCompSciWebsite/index.md

 - Python
 - Robot 🤖
 - Java
+- I need to learn JQuery 😔 dont look at the inline js

 ### Here's an example of some of my messy and jank code!
 ``` java